IABTechLab/SHARC/draft_messaging_protocol.md

 # API Reference

 ## SHARC:Container:init
 The purpose of the SHARC:Container:init message is to transport data to assist with the creative initialization process.
 See § 6.2 Typical Initialization WorkFlow and § 6.4 Uninterrupted Initialization WorkFlow.
-(TODO)
+(TODO: determine where to put on doc)

 The creative must respond to the SHARC:Container:init message with either § 4.3.7.1 resolve or § 4.3.7.2 reject.
 (TODO)
 ```